sodadata/docs/soda-cloud/collaborate.md

 ## Integrate with Slack

-Integrate your Slack workspace in your **Soda Cloud** account so that Soda Cloud can send Slack notifications to your team when a data issue triggers an [alert]({% link soda/glossary.md %}#alert).
+As an [Admin]({% link soda-cloud/roles-and-rights.md %}) on your Soda Cloud account, integrate your Slack workspace in your **Soda Cloud** account so that Soda Cloud can send Slack notifications to your team when a data issue triggers an [alert]({% link soda/glossary.md %}#alert).

 ![integrate slack](/assets/images/onboarding-integrate-slack.png){:height="350px" width="350px"}

 1. In Soda Cloud, navigate to **your avatar** > **Organization Settings** > **Integrations**, then follow the guided steps to authorize Soda Cloud to connect to your Slack workspace.
-2. Select the all Slack channels to which you might send notifications when Soda finds an issue with your data, then **Save**.
+2. Select the all Slack channels to which your team might send notifications when Soda finds an issue with your data, then **Save**.

 ## Invite your team members